C&ENVENG 4110 - Soil and Groundwater Remediation

-Assessment Related RequirementsAttendance at all lectures, tutorials and computer laboratories is regarded as essential for a successful completion of this course.
+Assessment Related RequirementsAttendance of all course activities, including lectures, tutorials and computer laboratories, is regarded as essential for a successful completion of this course.
 Where content is delivered online, it is expected that the students will view the content in a timely manner as per course schedule.

-Computer laboratories will be used to introduce students to the main types of software tools used in the soil and groundwater remediation area, as described in the lectures.
+Practical sessions / Computer laboratories will be used to introduce students to the main types of software tools used in the soil and groundwater remediation area, as described in the lectures.
 Demonstrators will assist the students with exercises designed to show the capabilities of the various software packages.
-It is likely that the design project will require some computational input and students will be assisted to develop their own applications, as required.
-One of the computer laboratories leading up to the Design Project will be assessed and represent 10% of the summative assessment of the course.
+One of the computer laboratories leading up to the Design Project will be assessed and will contribute 25% of the summative assessment of the course.

-The design project, which is 30% of the summative assessment, will involve realistic problem-solving of a case of contaminated land.
+The design project, which will contribute 30% of the summative assessment, will tackle a realistic problem related to contaminated land.
 Students will be required to submit a structured report with abstract, introduction, sections on methods, data analysis, conclusions and recommendations.

 Grades for your performance in this course will be awarded in accordance with the following scheme: